jminjie/hain-plugin-chromeflags/README.md

 /hpm install hain-plugin-chromeflags
 ```
 ## Requirements
 Currently this plugin expects Chrome to be in your PATH.
-If chrome.exe is not found, it will attempt to run it from the default installation folder in Program Files(x86).
+If chrome.exe is not found, it will attempt to run it from the default installation folder, C:\"Program Files (x86)"\Google\Chrome\Application\chrome.exe.

 # Usage
 ```